carlpaton/minutz-api/readme.md

 - tzatziki/minutz
 - tzatziki/minutz-web

+The build has been moved to VSTS for Automatic deployment using Azure

 The images are taged by the build system with the build number.
 Builds are automatic so there is no user intervention.

 ## Deployment